Fort Lauderdale Cruise Ship Accident Attorneys Helping Passengers from Around the Globe

 - Negligent security.
 Cruise lines have a responsibility to provide appropriate security to passengers while they are on the ship and also while they are taking part in the off-ship excursions.

-Whatever the reason for the accident, the Miami cruise ship accident lawyers at Yeboah Law Group have the experience to determine who is at fault and who should be held responsible.
+Whatever the reason for the accident, the Fort Lauderdale cruise ship accident lawyers at Yeboah Law Group have the experience to determine who is at fault and who should be held responsible.
 This includes taking statements from other passengers, reviewing ship maintenance records, examining the training of the ship officers and staff, and analyzing which legal entity really owns the ship.

 Talk to a South Florida cruise ship accident lawyer today

 The time for bringing a legal claim may be shorter in cruise ship accident cases than land cases because maritime laws are unique, foreign laws may be involved, and the contract with the cruise ship may limit your remedies.
 It’s best to move quickly because the witnesses can be tougher to track down.
-At Yeboah Law Group, our Miami cruise ship accident attorneys understand when to bring claims and which court will hear the claim.
+At Yeboah Law Group, our Fort Lauderdale cruise ship accident attorneys understand when to bring claims and which court will hear the claim.
 We fight to get a full and just recovery for injured victims and the families of victims who drown or die.
 For help now, phone 1-800-TELL-SAM or use our contact form to schedule a free initial consultation.
 We take cases on a contingency fee basis.

 Se habla español.